-How to start a blog on Facebook – may sound like a legitimate question, if you never had a blog before, or if you only use your social media accounts, such as Facebook, for sharing pictures and reposting funny cats’ videos.
+How to start a blog on Facebook may sound like a legitimate question, if you never had a blog before, or if you only use your social media accounts, such as Facebook, to share pictures and repost funny cats’ videos.
 Today, we will examine how to start a blog on Facebook and make it profitable.

-Facebook is the most popular social networking site on the planet, and blogging is the quickest and easiest way to share information and communicate with others.
+Facebook is the most popular social networking site, and blogging is the quickest and easiest way to share information and communicate with others.
 As a result, it’s not surprising that individuals are looking for information on how to write on Facebook or how to start a blog on Facebook.
-Facebook blogging allows you to reach millions of users without breaking the bank, and I’d like to show you step-by-step how to write on Facebook and reach millions of Facebook users with your message.
+Facebook blogging allows you to reach millions without breaking the bank, and I’d like to show you step-by-step how to write on Facebook and reach millions of users with your message.

 This post is neither about creating a Facebook fan page for your blog because that has already been covered nor about how to submit your blog post on Facebook because that will be covered shortly.
 This is how to make a Facebook blog or how to blog directly on Facebook.